ezsystems/commerce-documentation/docs/user_manual/shop_administration/shop_administration.md

 This section is available only if an ERP system is connected.

-All communication (request- and response messages), that is sent between shop and ERP system is recorded and displayed here.
+All communication (request and response messages), that is sent between shop and ERP system is recorded and displayed here.

 ![](img/erprequest_log.png)